'This is on Hamas,' US special envoy Witkoff says of new Gaza fighting

-WASHINGTON: The Hamas militant group is responsible for the renewed fighting in Gaza after rejecting efforts to move forward with what had been an "acceptable deal", US special envoy Steve Witkoff said on Sunday (Mar 23), even as he said he would be open to new outreach.
+WASHINGTON: Hamas is responsible for the renewed fighting in Gaza after rejecting efforts to move forward with what had been an "acceptable deal", US special envoy Steve Witkoff said on Sunday (Mar 23), even as he said he would be open to new outreach.

 "So this is on Hamas.
 The United States stands with the state of Israel," Witkoff told Fox News.
 "Hamas had every opportunity to demilitarise, to accept the bridging proposal."